diagrams/diagrams-doc/doc/quickstart.rst

 The first `import` statement brings into scope the entire diagrams DSL and standard library.
 The second `import` is so that we can use the SVG backend for rendering diagrams.
-Among other things, it provides the function `defaultMain`, which takes a diagram as input (in this case, a circle of radius 1) and creates a command-line-driven application for rendering it.
+Among other things, it provides the function `mainWith`, which takes a diagram as input (in this case, a circle of radius 1) and creates a command-line-driven application for rendering it.